p1r0j/tAsty/README.md

 ![Screen recording of tView command's output.](Images/tView.gif)

-A collection of shell navigation tools. **tRaveller** includes tools such as **tView** for intelligently viewing the contents of files and directories, **tSearch** for searching your current working directory for files containing a specified string, **tFilter** for filtering the output of any **bash** command by keyword or line number, and more.
+A collection of shell navigation tools. **tRaveller** includes tools such as **tView** for intelligently viewing the contents of files and directories, **tSearch** for searching your current working directory for files containing a specified string, **tFilter** for filtering the output of any **Bash** command by keyword or line number, and more.

 ### tFile